IndiaVaccineIN/api_server/scraper/README.md

 ## Data files

-- ./data/json : raw responses from the api
+- ./data-raw/json : raw responses from the api
-- ./data/csv : cvc information extracted and formatted as csv files
+- ./data-raw/csv : cvc information extracted and formatted as csv files
+- ./data-zip : stores compressed copies of a scrapping run (zips the ./data-raw folder after a full run)

 ### File name structure